nicholas-long/kb/kafka/ksql-initialize-example.md

-# Initialize all ksql commands
+# example docker to initialize ksql commands
 Run in a docker.
 Check if dummy file exists.
 If not, do initialization.
 When done, touch dummy file so it does not initialize again.